World’s Stunning Train Stations

 Photo by Afif Ramdhasuma on Pexels

 In the heart of Manhattan stands the magnificent Grand Central Terminal.
 This iconic monument opened in 1913 and quickly became integral to New York City’s urban fabric.
 Its Beaux-Arts architectural style gives it an aura of classic grandeur, while the astronomical ceiling mural adds a touch of mystique.
-This celestial artwork indeed brings the heavens closer to the bustling city below, offering a sight to behold.
+This celestial artwork brings the heavens closer to the bustling city below, offering a sight to behold.

 An exciting feature of the station is the four-faced opal clock at the Information Booth, estimated to be worth millions, which has become a favorite meeting spot and a symbol of the station’s relationship with time.
 Grand Central Terminal is more than just a transit point.
 With more than 60 shops, 35 places to eat, and a bustling market, it’s a thriving microcosm of city life.
 Indeed, stepping into Grand Central Terminal is like stepping into a slice of New York City history, yet still experiencing the city’s vibrant present.